Blog

 Comparing Effects: Mitragynine vs 7-Hydroxymitragynine

 Mitragynine is often described as the more versatile and balanced of the two.
 At a standard dose, many users notice subtle improvements in mood and energy without feeling overstimulated.
 The effects tend to build gradually and last for several hours.
-Because mitragynine is less potent than 7-oh, achieving noticeable results typically requires consuming a full dose ofkratom powder or an equivalent amount of extract.
+Because mitragynine is less potent than 7-oh, achieving noticeable results typically requires consuming a full dose of kratom powder or an equivalent amount of extract.

 7-hydroxymitragynine delivers more punch per milligram.
 Users who try products with significant 7-oh content often report faster onset and more pronounced effects.
 These can include stronger feelings of relaxation and physical comfort compared to what you might experience with standard leaf.
 The intensity of 7-oh means that doses can be smaller, though getting the amount right becomes more critical.